gargalloeric/k8s-learning/docs/intro.md

 - Runtime: Every worker node has one or more runtimes (like docker, containerd, etc...) for executing tasks.

 - Kube-proxy: Implements cluster networking and load balances traffic to tasks running on the node.

+### Packaging apps for Kubernetes

+Kubernetes runs a lot of things, but before it can run on Kubernetes, they first need to be wrapped in Pods.

+Pods are a thin wrapper that abstracts different types of tasks so they can run on Kubernetes.

+Pods are wrapped in higher-level controllers for advanced features like scaling, self-healing, rollouts, etc...

+We can think about it like:

+1. The Pod is the thin abstraction layer that allows Kubernetes to manage our containerized application.
+2. The Pod are wrapped into another abstractions to add capabilities to the Pod.

+Each layer of wrapping adds something.

+### The desired state

+It works on three principles:

+- Desired state: It's what you want.

+- Observed state: It's what you have.

+- Reconciliation: Is the process of keeping observed state in sync with desired state.